Azooz75/SRPN-Calculator/readme.md

 # Purpose

 The motivation behind this project was to advance my understanding of OOP and stack data structures.
 This project was submitted as part of the required coursework for the "Principles of Programming" module at the University of Bath.
+Noting that the files uploaded hereto are exclusively works of my own, and are not redistributions of coursework material.

 ## Features